manfromanotherland/directory-index-ui/README.md

 # Pretty Localhost is Pretty

-I don't like the default styling of localhost (directory contents), so I redesign it.
+I never liked the default styling of localhost (does anyone?), so I redesign it!

 ## Before